imrsaleh/widevineKeys-GUI/README.md

 1- python 3

-2- WVD android device ( not included and don't ask me where to find it )
+2- WVD file in Device folder ( not included and don't ask me where to find it )

 install requirements
 ```
 pip install -r requirements.txt
 ```

+execute widevineKeys-GUI.py

+all keys will be saved in KeysDB.txt

+enjoy...